Joao-Maria-Janeiro/Joao-Maria-Janeiro.github.io/_posts/2021-01-25-introduction-to-cnn.md

 For average pooling we have the 2x2 filter, we take regions of 4 pixels and average them out.
 In pooling the stride is usually the size of the filter, but you can change it and get different output sizes, like before.

+## Choosing the pooling layer
+Max Pooling is pretty much dominant these days since its a lot cheaper to compute with same or better performance as average pooling.

 # Flatten Layers
 This is the last type of layers in our CNN and they basically do what their name implies, they flatten the data, like so: